node101-io/merkle-tree/README.md

 # merkle-tree

 A JavaScript library to generate a Merkle Tree using SHA-256.
 The library is designed for applications that require data integrity verification through cryptographic hashing with the complexity of O(log n).
-It supports building a Merkle tree from an array of leaves, generating a Merkle root and Proof, verifying a proof, adding and deleting leaves.
+It supports building a Merkle tree from an array of leaves, generating a Merkle root and proof, verifying a proof, adding and deleting leaves.

 ## Building a Tree